 Michelle Hurley’s practice is dedicated in large part to civil litigation of property subrogation losses in the areas of products liability, construction defects, workers’ compensation and general torts.
 Michelle is widely regarded as a leading authority in no-fault indemnification claims in Minnesota and no-fault and med pay subrogation across the United States.
 There are few attorneys who are as familiar with Arbitration Forums, Inc.’s rules and procedures as Michelle.
-In addition to her subrogation practice, Michelle handles a select number of insurance defense cases with a focus on construction defect, bodily injury and no-fault.

 Before joining Yost & Baill as an associate, Michelle previously practiced personal injury litigation and arbitrated first-party No-Fault claims at a metro-area law firm.
 Michelle earned her juris doctorate degree from the University of Iowa, College of Law.

 Michelle has been a member of the National Association of Subrogation Professionals (NASP) since 2005.
 She has given a number of presentations at national NASP conferences, usually focused on national no-fault subrogation and arbitration.

 When not working, Michelle enjoys spending time with her family and friends, including her husband, Dustin, her daughter, Claire, twins, Colin and Eleanor, and son, William.
 She is currently serving as President of Multiple Connections, a local non-profit for Mothers of Multiples.

 - J.D., University of Iowa, College of Law

 - Minnesota State Courts, Iowa State Courts and United States District Court, District of Minnesota

 - Named Rising Star Attorney by Minneapolis St. Paul Magazine, Law & Politics Magazine and Twin Cities Business, 2008 and 2010